efabless/openlane2/docs/source/getting_started/newcomers/index.md

    $ nix-shell --pure ~/openlane2/shell.nix
    ```

-   Some packages will be downloaded (about 3GBs) and the terminal prompt should
+   Some packages will be downloaded (about 3GiB) and afterwards the terminal
-   change to:
+   prompt should change to:

    ```console
    [nix-shell:~/openlane2]$